AngelLuisSanchez/Multimedia/README.md

 # README #

-This is an academic project
+This is an academic project on PhoneGap